scaleway/scaleway-cli/docs/migration_guide_v2.md

 ### `scw login`

-`scw login` asks interactively for user email and password, authenticate on the [Scaleway console](https://console.scaleway.com) and save a configuration file at .
+`scw login` asks interactively for user email and password, authenticate on the [Scaleway console](https://console.scaleway.com) and save a configuration file.

 In CLI v2, `scw init` will perform the same authentication, configuration file creation task for you.
 Check out `scw init --help` to know more about this command.